paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-032-manufacturers-excise-taxes.md

 1976—Pub.
 L. 94–455 struck out “or his delegate” after “Secretary”.

 1965—Pub.
 L. 89–44 struck out all references to a bond to be given and its terms and requirements.

+#### Effective Date of 2025 Amendment
+Pub.
+L. 119–21, title VII, § 70521(i)(2), July 4, 2025, 139 Stat.
+278, provided that: “The amendment made by this subsection [amending section 13704(b)(5) of Pub.
+L. 117–169, which amended this section] shall apply to transportation fuel produced after December 31, 2024.”

 #### Effective Date of 2022 Amendment
 Amendment by section 13203(d)(2)(C) of Pub.
 L. 117–169 applicable to fuel sold or used after Dec.
 31, 2022, see section 13203(f) of Pub.
 L. 117–169, set out as an Effective Date note under [section 40B of this title](./chapter-001-normal-taxes-and-surtaxes.md#section-40b).